AlexandreBoulle/RepTim/README.md

 * Click on the green "Code" button (top right) and choose "Download ZIP"
 * Uncompress the folder and then compress it to ".tar.gz" using 7-Zip or another tool (compress to ".tar" and then compress ".tar" folder to ".gz")
-* Open an R console or RStudio and use this command :
+* Open an R console or RStudio and use this command:

 ```
 install.packages("/your_path/RepTim-main.tar.gz", repo = NULL, type = "source")